jcalvarezj/jikko-golang/README.md

 # Jikko-Golang

 This small project is an HTTP web server on port 8080 that exposes endpoints for the purpose of exercise.
+Includes API documentation with [Swag](https://github.com/swaggo/swag) exposed on **/swagger**

-## Previous requirements
+## Requirements

 A MySQL database server should be running locally with a **jikkodb** database, which should have the **user** table and a **jikkouser** user identified by **jikkopass**.
 It is possible to import the **jikkodb.sql** script on the **jikkodb** database to create and fill the **user** table.